 The following process was used to derive an optimal set of environment-diversity models for variance partitioning analysis (Legendre 2007):

-We first generated minimal OLS regression models for each set of environmental variables (i.e. descriptors of flow regime, flow modification, land use etc.).
+We first generated minimal OLS regression models for each set of environmental variables (i.e. descriptors of flow regime (n = xx), flow modification, land use etc.).

 For each dependent variable, the full set of explanatory variables was reduced to the subset which showed statistically significant (p < 0.05) linear or quadratic relationships.
 Second order AIC was used to determine whether the linear or quadratic term better explained variation in the dependent variable (MuMIn package for R, Barton, 2012; Burnham & Anderson 2002).